 Flies undergo complete metamorphosis, which means they progress in four stages, from egg to larva to pupa to adult.

-Female flies announce their sexual willingness by releasing enticing chemical odors (pheromones).
+Females announce their sexual willingness by releasing enticing chemical odors (pheromones).
 Some species have complex courtship rituals.
 Take fruit flies, for example.
 A male must follow a sequence of steps to accomplish a seduction.
-Although the female has released “come hither” pheromones, he must convince her that he’s the most suitable suitor.
+Although the female has released “come hither” pheromones, he must convince her he’s the most suitable suitor.
 First, he taps her on the abdomen with his foreleg.
-Then he shows off by “singing” to her with his vibrating wings.
+Then he shows off by “singing” to her by vibrating his wings.
 His final show of ardor is to touch his mouthparts to her genitals.
 If these actions don’t take place in the proper order, the poorly organized little guy is plain out of luck.

-Mosquito larvae in water.
-About 100 eggs are laid at a time on the surface. (© Ajintai / Shutterstock)
+Mosquito larvae at the surface of water.
+About one hundred eggs at a time are laid on the surface. (© Ajintai / Shutterstock)

-Females lay their eggs in masses of dozens to hundreds in moist places, such as fruits, vegetables, fungi, carrion, manure, and, with parasitic species, inside their hosts.
-A single House Fly, Musca domestica,4 may lay 500 or more eggs in her lifetime, and there may be as many as 10 or more generations in a season.¹ Eggs hatch in warm weather, anywhere from half-a-day to weeks later, depending on the species.
+Females lay their eggs in masses of dozens to hundreds in moist places, such as fruits, vegetables, fungi, carrion, manure, and with parasitic species inside their hosts.
+A single House Fly, Musca domestica,4 may lay 500 or more eggs in her lifetime, and there may be as many as ten or more generations of House Flies in a season.
+The eggs hatch in warm weather, anywhere from half a day to weeks later, depending on the species.

 Video: Female Picture-winged Fly, Pseudotephritis approximata, depositing eggs in rotting wood.
 (Katja Schulz / Flickr: cc by 2.0)